Coverage B: Other Structures in Home Insurance

 - Driveway (if not connected to the house)

 - Pool (if not connected to the house via cement or other structure)

 - Guest House

 - Boat Dock

 - Basketball Court (if not attached to the house)

 - Landscaping Structures

 Note: Trees are NOT in Coverage B

 If you don't have any of these on your property, then you probably won't need too much Coverage B on your homeowners insurance.
 The default Coverage B limit is 10% of your Coverage A limit.
-If you have any large structures from the list above or have multiple detached structures, it is best to let your insurance agent know you need higher Coverage B limits on your policy.
+If you have any large structures or have multiple detached structures, it is best to let your insurance agent know you need higher Coverage B limits on your policy.
 That way, you won't be underinsured when disaster strikes.